The Multipath TCP counters

 There are six counters in this group.
 The advertisement of addresses by Multipath TCP is described in ref:Address management <mmtpbook:mptcp-addr-management>.

-When a host receives a packet with a valid ADD_ADDR
+When a host receives a packet with a valid ADD_ADDR option with its

-bit set to zero, the MPTcpExtAddAddr
+Echo bit set to zero, the MPTcpExtAddAddr counter is incremented.

 If this option includes an optional port number, the MPTcpExtPortAdd